-• Regular updates on the school website will signpost parents, staff and pupils to information and organisations which are available to help with physical, mental and emotional well-being issues.

-• Emergency contact can also be made to the Principal, Miss Robinson and Designated Teacher using the school communication apps (Either Google classroom or Seesaw) where each family can privately message the class teacher at any time.
-Messages are responded to within a 24hour time period.

-• All staff including those who work in St Mary's Primary School should be familiar with these safeguarding arrangements.
+- Regular updates on the school website will signpost parents, staff and pupils to information and organisations which are available to help with physical, mental and emotional well-being issues. - Emergency contact can also be made to the Principal, Miss Robinson and Designated Teacher using the school communication app (Seesaw) where each family can privately message the class teacher at any time.
+Messages are responded to within a 24hour time period. - All staff including those who work in St Mary's Primary School should be familiar with these safeguarding arrangements.